 LatePayment/AdministrativeFee: Required payment must be received prior to the due date printed on the eBill.
 A $30.00 fee is assessed for any account not paid by the due date ($10.00 is charged on balances under $30.00).
 An additional fee ($20.00) is charged for Returned Checks and Returned Check transactions.
 Double check your bank routing and account numbers when paying online!

-Registration Fees: All students who register on or after the first day of classes will be charged a Late Registration fee in the amount of $40.00.
-A $20 fee will be assessed for each add, drop or withdrawal that takes place after the established deadline.
+Registration Fees: Students who register on or after the first day of classes may be charged a Late Registration fee in the amount of $40.00.
+Contact the Registrar's office if you have any questions regarding registration fees that may be charged for add, drop or withdrawal transactions that take place after established deadlines.
 Please refer to the Registrar's Office Calendar for specific date information.
 Also review the tuition and fee liability/refund schedule to determine how your choices will affect your financial status.

 Late Orientation Fees: All new students are assessed an orientation fee.
 Students not attending a summer orientation session will have the opportunity to attend the late orientation session held before classes start and will be assessed a $65.00 orientation fee on their first eBill.

 Additional fees: Many courses have approved associated fees assessed at the time of registration.
 Music majors are also assessed a per credit hour fee regardless of courses taken.

 Fines are assessed for parking violations, the late return or loss of library materials, and failure to return equipment.
 If you are traveling abroad for study or if you are a visiting student from a foreign country, you can find information about additional costs by contacting the International Education Center at (716) 673-3451. [ Back to Top ]